Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 My [wireframes](wireframes/wireframe-ms4(1).png, wireframe-ms4.png) are made from an extension in google docs, wireframePro.

+###### Stripe

+Stripe has been used here to handle payment from users.

+###### Back to the top

+The pages can be long if not now, so with added products.
+To help users to not have to scroll i added i back to the top arrow in right corner thats shown when user is a bit down on page.

+###### Toasts

+Toasts are small html snippets that will pop up when user preforms an action such adding items in shopping basket.
+I was really impressed how good the look from UI side.
+The data- autohide that’s puts in the toast template from bootstrap gives the user the ability to dismiss the notification on their own.
+The data autohide and the data -dismiss are required to prevent the data-autohide to automatic go away in a few seconds.

 ## Existing Features

+The site is created on a full stack Django framework, deployed on Heroku and uses AWS S3 to host media and static files.
+While working locally it uses the Sqlite3 database, but when deployed to Heroku a Postgres database.
+Full authentication on site is provided by Django Allauth.
+Super users have availability to add, edit and delete items.

 As a user i want to be able to:                                                                                                                                        Viewing and Navigation
 * Want to view a list of products so I can select which to purchase.